Disabling CSS Animations for Consistent Visual Baselines

 }

-Setting durations to 0.001ms rather than 0ms is a critical engineering distinction.
-Certain browser engines interpret zero-duration animations as skipped lifecycle events, which can trigger race conditions in WebGL context initialization or defer DOM layout calculations.
+Setting durations to 0.001ms rather than 0ms is a deliberate engineering distinction.
+Some browser engines interpret zero-duration animations as skipped lifecycle events, which can trigger race conditions in WebGL context initialization or defer DOM layout calculations.
 As documented in the W3C CSS Animations Level 1 specification, a non-zero duration ensures the animation frame is processed synchronously while collapsing the visual delta to a single tick.
-This forces the compositor to apply final computed styles immediately, bypassing the easing curve entirely.
-This methodology aligns with Animation & Transition Suppression protocols deployed across enterprise mapping test suites.
+The compositor applies final computed styles immediately and the easing curve is bypassed entirely.

-The suppression stylesheet must be injected before the mapping application initializes its render loop.
+The stylesheet must be present before the mapping application initializes its render loop, otherwise the first frame still animates.
+Each harness has a different injection hook:

 Playwright